smokephisticated/smokephisticated/pages/how-to-roll/blunt/blunt.md

 In this part of the guide, we're going to show you exactly how to roll a blunt, step by step.

-We'll be using a Game wrap, but our rolling technique applies to just about every regular blunt wrap – if you want to learn [how to roll a backwood](/how-to-roll/backwood/), we have another guide about that.
+We'll be using a Game wrap, but our rolling technique applies to just about every regular blunt wrap.

 **Before you get rolling, you'll need:**